MansaRon/File-Reader/README.md

 # File Reader
- NodeJS Application that reades a local json file
+ NodeJS Application that reads a local json file.
+Due to Amazon being unable to verify my account and register my billing details, I could not publish the application.